-This subset of kiddos between infancy and age 12 should enter the professional workforce in eight to 10 years, and they’re set to be vastly different than their Gen-Z predecessors.
-Not only are they the only generation completely born in the 21st century, but also the most digital-savvy and connected of all.
+Defined as babies born between 2010 and 2024, Generation Alpha is expected to reach two billion strong by 2025.
+Yep, two billion.
+This subset of kiddos between infancy and age 12 should begin to enter the professional workforce in eight to 10 years, and they’re set to be vastly different than their Gen-Z predecessors.

-One significant impact of Generation Alpha is the fact they include “COVID kids,” says executive coach Elizabeth Pearson.
+A significant Generation Alpha characteristic is the fact it includes “COVID kids,” says executive coach Elizabeth Pearson.
 Because of this, they’ve had early access to screens and the internet, which means this generation is more global than ever before — sharing experiences that will span vast geographic and demographic lines, she explains.

 So, who are they?
 Here, Pearson and other career coaches make predictions about this gigantic generation and they power they’ll soon hold:

 Pearson explains that because Millennials are typically Alpha’s parents, they are poised to be the most diverse and educated generation.
 Millennials have already made big waves of their own and are striving to improve their parenting skills.
 “This will ultimately benefit the workforce because we’re likely to see more female and minority leaders due to the social demand for organizations to have a more diverse talent pool,” she says.